-You can share the responsibility of managing your Google Cloud account by assigning administrator roles to other users.
+You can share the responsibility of managing your Google Workspace or Cloud Identity account by assigning administrator roles to other users.
 Assigning a role grants the user access to your Google Admin console.
 You can make a user a super administrator who can perform all tasks in the Admin console.
-Or you can assign a role that limits which tasks the administrator can perform, for example, by allowing them only to create groups, manage service settings, or reset a user's password.
+Or you can assign a role that limits which tasks the administrator can perform, for example, by allowing them only to manage service settings or reset a user's password.

 - Review pre-built roles